-I spent much of my senior year in high school designing, building, and eventually riding a custom motorized longboard.
+I spent most of my junior and senior years of high school designing, building, visiting Chipotle, and commuting to work on a motorized longboard.

 - single reduction drivetrain powered by two 270Kv brushless outrunners

 - 6 mile range & 22mph top speed powered by a 5Ah 6S LiCoO2 battery

 - CNC-milled motor mounts, with a waterjetted electronics mounting plate (doubles as a heatsink)

 - eight individually addressable RGB status LEDs (all purple in picture)

 - on-board 90W CC/CV battery charging circuit, powered by my laptop’s AC adapter

 I developed a wireless remote to control my longboard.
 It charges over USB, and contains a 900mAh lithium battery that lasts for 36+ hours of use.

 The electronics of the remote were built around an ATmega32u4 microcontroller and an nRF24L01+ 2.4Ghz wireless transciever IC.

 ABS + Delrin drive pulleys: